dmanning23/BookOfFiveRings/README.md

 | Down | Block |
 | Yell | Kiai! |

-Put the sharp end of the sword into the opponent.
+Put the slicey part of the katana into the opponent.

 First person to die, loses.